-6.1 Communications
+7.1 Communications

-Two fliers were published and distributed to all the properties in the WNDP area to prepare residents for Consultation 3 in the period mid March to mid April 2017.
+Two fliers were published and distributed to all the properties in the WNDP area to prepare residents for Consultation 3 in the period mid-March to mid-April 2017.
+See below for the one circulated in April 2017.